 - Please maintain physical distancing of a minimum of 2 metres with anyone who is not part of your household while fishing at the pond.

 No fishing equipment?
 No problem!
 Falls Reserve Conservation Area offers access to angling equipment for visitors thanks to the Ontario Federation of Anglers and Hunters Tackle Share program.
 It’s easy!
 Simply sign out a rod and reel and an assortment of tackle from the park Gatehouse.
 Once you’re finished, return the equipment so that others can enjoy the same opportunity.

-Family Fishing Events
+Ontario Family Fishing Events

-FRCA Fishing Derby
+Family Fishing Derby

 Visit the Falls Reserve CA Facebook page